RuZman/JMotion/README.md

 JMotion
 =======

-Demo Applikationen with JavaFX and Leap Motion.
+Demo applications of JavaFX in combination with the Leap Motion.
+More information are available on my german blog ruzman.de.